| Tweet |

 The land of shifting sand dunes, broken rocks and scrub vegetation has the visitors in a state of great excitement because it is completely different from what they have been used to.
 Though the region is arid, there is no dearth of attractions.
 Three of the most attractive cities of Rajasthan, Jaisalmer, Jodhpur and Bikaner are a part of the Great Indian Desert.

-The Great Indian Desert lies mostly in the Indian State of Rajasthan, and extends into the northern portion of Haryana and Punjab states and into southern Gujarat state.
+The Great Indian Desert lies mostly in the Indian state of Rajasthan, and extends into the northern portion of Haryana and Punjab states and into southern Gujarat state.
 In Pakistan, the desert covers eastern Sindh province and the southeastern portion of Pakistan's Punjab province.
 The Cholistan Desert adjoins the Thar Desert spreading into Pakistani Punjab province.

 See the slideshow | press here